Only Women Bleed: Critical reception

 Billboard staff responded warmly to this single.
 The lyric of it was described as "stunning".
 Record World called it "a ballad with a surprisingly international flavor" and said that "Alice's new sound should prove a soft touch for reaching his widest audience yet!"
 Beverley Legge of British weekly magazine Disc in his review of 5 July 1975 supposed that the listeners could be shocked by "subdued" sound of Cooper.
 As per him "the song is a fairly harmless lament about downtrodden maidens" and "quite unlike anything he's done before".
 Legge considered "change of style has worked" and named song "definitely one of the outstanding tracks" on the album.
 The B-side song of European release, "Devil's Food", was also taken from the album.
-It's sound was more similar to well-known style of Alice Cooper band, "packed with snarling vocals, angry guitar licks and plenty of phasing, making it a total contrast from the other track."
+Its sound was more similar to the well-known style of Alice Cooper band, "packed with snarling vocals, angry guitar licks and plenty of phasing, making it a total contrast from the other track."